galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 });
 ```

-It is just grouping together three files into the class `ApolloServer`, witch one referring to one important concept when we talk about GraphQL Server:
+It is just grouping together three files into the class `ApolloServer`, witch one referring to one important concept when we talk about GraphQL Server: `typeDefs`, `Resolvers` and `dataSources`.
+Let's take a closer look at them:

 **1 - TypeDefs**